elijah-team/elijah-lang-lgpl/README.md

 It is free software intended for use on all systems, including GNU/Linux.

 Other Software Required:
-  * antlr
+  * antlr (included)
-  * javassist
+  * javassist (not used yet, but included)
   * python (not yet)
   * java-compiler (java8)

 The repo is currently buildable from maven.
 You can also import into Eclipse and IDEA and get up and running.
-The Makefiles probably do not work.
+The tests need to run run from the root directory, which is done automatically in maven but not IDEA.

 Much work is needed.